apache/tvm-rfcs/rfcs/xxxx-collage.md

   latency.
 Collage will also explore mixing and matching between multiple BYOC toolchains as well as TVM's native backend.

-The design (when Collage is enabled) subsumes TVM's fixed `FuseOps` and BYOC-provided `partition_for_<toolchain>` operations (built using the `MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` passes) with a single new
+When Collage is enabled it subsumes TVM's fixed `FuseOps` and (some) BYOC-provided `partition_for_<toolchain>` operations (built using the `MergeComposite`/`AnnotateTarget`/`MergeCompilerRegions`/`PartitionGraph` passes) with a single new
 `CollageFuseOps` pass.
 The pass is carefully engineered to build directly on the existing `"TOpPattern"` attributes (provided for every Relay operator and used by `FuseOps`), BYOC `"target.<toolchain>"` operator predicates (provided for some operator/toolchain pairs by 'operator-based' BYOC integrations) and BYOC operator pattern/predicates (registered in the pattern table by 'pattern-based' BYOC integrations).
 In this way only the more boilerplate aspects of existing BYOC integrations need to be adjusted to support Collage.
-The `partition_for_<toolchain>` operations are retained for users who wish to retain manual control.
+Note however the `partition_for_<toolchain>` operations are retained for users who wish to retain manual control, and to support global rewrites in preparation for partitioning.

 > NOTE: We'd like to coordinate these changes with the UMA project.
 Our aim in this design is to make the smallest
 > changes to BYOC as possible.
 We think the changes described here can be easily reworked to follow any BYOC API